Coronavirus latest: Trump to keep COVID-19 task force after all | DW | 06.05.2020

-US President Donald Trump has reversed course and said he will not disband a national virus task force.
-Meanwhile, Germany is planning a strategy to relax the lockdown.
+Germany's lockdown has been further eased, with all stores green-lighted to open.
+US President Donald Trump has reversed course on nixing his national virus task force.
 Follow DW for the latest.

 Updates in Universal Coordinated Time (UTC/GMT)